Share on your favorite

 In Japanese culture, kanji are characters that originated from Chinese script, and the meaning of a name changes depending on the kanji characters chosen.
 The more variations of kanji a name has, the more common it is in Japan.
 Conversely, a name with very few kanji variations is considered unique and rare.
 Below are the kanji variations for "Takano," ranked by the total number of "Good!" votes.

-孝 means "filial piety, respect for parents and ancestors."
+孝 means "filial piety, respect."

 Mourning - Wearing mourning clothes and observing mourning rituals.

-乃 means "from, therefore, accordingly."
+乃 means "you, therefore, finally."

 No(の) - Used as a particle to indicate possession or to connect two nouns.

-孝 means "filial piety, respect for parents and ancestors."
+孝 means "filial piety, respect."

 Mourning - Wearing mourning clothes and observing mourning rituals.